Security is leadership work

 1. Identity and access

 Most breaches start with access.
-Compromised credentials.
-Over-privileged accounts.
-Shared logins.
-Weak offboarding.
+Compromised credentials, over-privileged accounts, shared logins, and weak offboarding all create avoidable exposure.
 Require visibility into how access is granted, reviewed, and removed.

 • Do all critical systems require MFA.